Explorer Search¶

 June 23, 2022

-Currently, the JSON search feature is only available for the log Explorer, with the following instructions:
+Currently, the JSON search feature is only available for the log explorer, with instructions as follows:

-- It performs an exact match on the content of
+- By default, it performs an exact search on the content of

 message

-, which must be in JSON format; other formats are not supported. - JSON search format is:
+must be in JSON format; other formats of log content are not supported. - The JSON search format is:

 @key:value